 Cook Carillon Tower, a 10-story brick and stone structure, is named in honor of its major donors Peter C. and Pat Cook of Grand Rapids.
 The 48 bronze bells were cast by the renowned Royal Eijsbouts bell foundry, tower-clock makers of the Netherlands.
 The bells range from 7.5 inches to 51.7 inches in diameter and are connected by cables to a keyboard in the chamber below.
 The keys, or levers, are configured like a piano keyboard and are played by striking the keys with the side of the hand.
 The carillon chimes on every quarter hour on a computerized automatic play system.

 Fieldhouse/Athletic Fields, located in the north central portion of campus, includes playing fields, baseball and softball diamonds, tennis courts, and the Arend D. Lubbers Football Stadium for football and track.
 The 210,000-square-foot fieldhouse includes a multipurpose arena for a variety of events, including basketball, volleyball, track, and cultural events.
 In addition, it includes two tennis courts and four badminton courts.
 The arena seats up to 5,900 for concerts and 4,200 for center court athletic events.
-The complex includes a 26.5-foot-high rock-climbing center and gymnastics room.
-This state-of-the-art facility has more than 2,100 square feet of climbing surface and includes a 25-yard x 25-meter swimming pool with 10 lanes, seating for 300 spectators, and one- and three-meter diving boards.
+The complex includes a rock-climbing center and gymnastics room.
+This state-of-the-art facility has a swimming pool, ample seating for spectators, and diving boards.
 Additionally, there are lockers and showers; racquetball, squash, and volleyball courts; a weight training room with free weight equipment; a multipurpose room; and a studio for dance and aerobics.